ORSERDU logo

 Monitor lipid profile prior to starting and periodically while taking ORSERDU1

-No concomitant or prophylactic medications required in PI
+No concomitant or prophylactic medications

-No monitoring blood glucose levels prior to or during treatment required in PI
+No monitoring blood glucose levels prior to or during treatment

-No ECGs or monitoring QTcF intervals required in PI
+No ECGs or monitoring QTcF intervals

-No baseline or periodic eye exams required in PI
+No baseline or periodic eye exams

-Learn more about Dosing
+Learn more about MoD & MoA

 IMPORTANT SAFETY INFORMATION